Colostrum Gummies: What the Factory Floor Reveals

 Pectin systems (excellent when engineered correctly, but less forgiving)

-Pectin can produce great gummies, but it’s sensitive to pH and mineral interactions.
+Pectin can produce great gummies, but it's picky about pH and mineral interactions.
 Since colostrum naturally contains minerals, pectin formulas can behave unpredictably unless the system is designed around that reality.

 • Set behavior can become inconsistent across lots if minerals vary